-This corporate governance report provides the annual disclosure of these corporate governance systems and practices in accordance with the Governance Code for Companies and Legal Entities Listed on the Main Market, issued by Qatar Financial Markets Authority.
+This positively affected the results of Company at all levels.
+This report represents the annual disclosure of governance and practices in accordance with the corporate governance code for legal entities listed in the main market issued by the Qatar Financial Markets Authority.

-On behalf of The Board of Directors of Al Meera and the senior executive management team, we thank all our shareholders for their continuing trust and confidence.
+On behalf of the Board of Directors of Al Meera and the Management, we thank our valued shareholders for their continued trust.